JyChen9811/JyChen9811.github.io/_pages/about.md

 # 🔥 News
-- *2022.12*: 🎉🎉 One paper about ***virtual try-on*** was accpeted by IEEE TMM, and the official code was released in [DOC-VTON](https://github.com/JyChen9811/DOC-VTON).
+- *2022.12*: 🎉🎉 One paper about ***virtual try-on*** was accpeted by IEEE TMM [[arxiv](https://arxiv.org/pdf/2301.00965.pdf)], and the official code was released in [DOC-VTON](https://github.com/JyChen9811/DOC-VTON).
 Besides, we provide visualization results of various state-of-the-art methods, and auxiliary data of VITON and VITON-HD.
 - *2022.08*: 🎉🎉 One paper about ***real world image denosing*** was accpeted by KBS [[pdf](https://www.sciencedirect.com/science/article/pii/S0950705122009224?via%3Dihub)], and the training code was released in [DnSwin](https://github.com/House-Leo/DnSwin), congrats to Hao Li.

 # 📝 Publications